 I have a credit freeze.
-If someone tries to establish credit without my pin code, what is the exact response they get from you?
-Do you tell them that they can not establish new credit because the account is frozen?
+If someone tries to establish credit while it's still toggled on, what is the exact response they get from you?
+Do you tell them that they cannot establish new credit because the account is frozen?

-Instead, the lender to which he submitted the fraudulent application would get a notice saying Experian could not provide a credit report because the credit file is was frozen.
-Experian does not approve or decline applications, so would not tell the lender that new credit could not be established.
+Experian does not approve or decline applications, so we would not tell the lender that new credit could not be established.
 That is the lender's decision.

 Temporary security alerts and fraud victim statements work in a very similar way to stop identity thieves from opening fraudulent accounts.
 Lenders receive the statements with the credit report, alerting them that you may be or are a victim and directing them to verify the identity of the applicant and contact you before opening a new account.